kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

     <div class="timeline-item-content">
       <h3>Sports Tracker & Coaching Platform</h3>
       <p>
-        I spent the majority of late Spring and early Summer of 2022 working on a startup idea I had with some family members.
-The plan was to create a collection of progressive web apps that all use a common back end platform.
-These apps would be targeted at specific sports and would provide tools for scheduling, tracking (stats as well as health data), coaching, and more.
-The project got derailed after a loss in the family but I still have hopes to continue working on it more.
+        I spent the majority of late Spring / Summer 2022 and then some time in the Spring of 2023 working on a startup idea I had hoped to work on with some family members.
+I started building a common back-end platform and a collection of progressive web apps that would use it.
+These apps targeted specific sports providing tools for scheduling, tracking metrics (stats as well as health data), coaching, and more.
+The project was derailed after a loss in the family in 2022.
+Despite attempts to continue working on things the remaining family member involved never committed time to the project.
+As of now I've shelved the project.
+The source code can be found on my <a href="https://github.com/kfinley/holeshot" target="GH">GitHub</a>.
       </p>
     </div>
   </div>